BEFORE & AFTER: My China Cabinet Makeover Using Beyond Paint

-But when I compared it to Annie Sloan, there were clear noticeable differences:
+But when I compared it to other furniture paints I have used, there were clearly noticeable differences:

-I couldn’t nail down the word I wanted to use to describe the consistency for Beyond Paint until I was nearly done with the china cabinet makeover.
+I couldn’t nail down the word I wanted to use to describe the consistency of Beyond Paint until I was nearly done with the china cabinet makeover.
 But finally, the word hit me:

 It looks exactly like thick custard, doesn’t it?
 Or maybe pudding.